 Having fun with plants

 So with the rudimentary drainage system sorted and the growing medium (nearly) sorted I should soon be able to start the most interesting part of the experiment – the planting.
 The front garden is south-west facing and should be ideal for herbs.
 I’m intending to move a group of white alpine strawberries (Fragaria vesca ‘White Soul’) which I grew from seed from under the apple tree in the front garden to the roof, where they’ll get more sun.
-Then I’ll add herbs like Lemon thyme (Thymus citriodorus) and the trailing Indian mint (Satureia douglasii), alongside Sempervivums (which can also be used for medicinal purposes and which I think are really attractive little plants).
+Then I’ll add herbs like Lemon thyme (Thymus citriodorus), the trailing Indian mint (Satureia douglasii) and some Sempervivums.
 I’m planning on growing some Black-Eyed Susan from seed to climb up the external trellis and to complement the planting in the narrow strip between mine and next door’s garden which is due to commence in a few weeks (more on that later too).
-And I might fit in a couple of my Cucamelons (Melothria scabra) to grow up it too for an extra edible treat.
 Who knows what the bin store will look like when it’s finished and what plants will ultimately take up residence on the roof as I experiment merrily.
 All I know is I’ll have a lot of fun and learn a lot along the way.
 See the next stage of the process in my next bin blog post and read about the creatures that call it home…